bizley/Yii-AjaxDropDown/PARAMETERS.md

 _string_ HTML label for the extra button between input text field and triggering button, default ''.

 ## groupClass
-_string_ CSS class of the div container for the input text field and div with buttons and dropdown menu in addition to 'ajaxDropDown'.
+_string_ CSS class of the div container for the input text field and div with buttons and dropdown menu in addition to 'ajaxDropDown'.<br>
 Bootstrap adds 'input-group'.

 ## groupStyle